Amoghavarsha: Early life

 A revolt led by some of his relatives together with feudatories of the empire temporarily unseated Amoghavarsha I, who, with the help of his cousin (Karka) also called Patamalla, re-established himself as the emperor by 821.
 This information comes from the Surat records and the Baroda plates of 835.
 The first to revolt was the Western Ganga feudatory led by King Shivamara II.
 In the series of battles that followed, Shivamara II was killed in 816.
 But Amoghavarsha I's commander and confidant, Bankesha, was defeated in Rajaramadu by the next Ganga king, Rachamalla.
 Due to the resilience of the Western Gangas, Amoghavarsha I was forced to follow a conciliatory policy.
 He gave in marriage his daughter, Chandrabbalabbe, to the Western Ganga King Butuga I, and another daughter, Revakanimmadi, to prince Ereganga.
-More revolts occurred between 818 and 820, but by 821 Amoghavarsha I had overcome all resistance and established a stable kingdom to rule.
+More revolts occurred between 818 and 820, but by 821 Amoghavarsha I had overcome all resistance and stabilised the empire to rule.

-Amoghavarsha ruled from 815 to 877 CE.
+Emperor Amoghavarsha reigned from 815 to 877 CE.